Private or Group Lessons

 Beginner, Intermediate and Advanced: Private lessons will start the week of September 30th, for all who have signed up to take private lessons with me!

-The school year is divided into two semesters, with 14 weeks of lessons in each semester.
-Each student will have a weekly lesson that is 20 minutes in length.
-Weekly lessons will be private or semi-private and students will be grouped into lesson groups based on ability level, work pace, and scheduling.
-These lessons will be scheduled by Mrs. Andrews and the homeroom teacher and will be giving during school hours.
+Each students that has signed up for private lessons will have a weekly lesson that is 20 minutes in length.
+Weekly lessons will be private or group lesson in Ms. Blazek’s office (P007).
+These lessons will be scheduled by Ms. Blazek and the homeroom teacher and will be given during school hours.
 Each student is responsible for making up all class work that he/she missed due to a music lesson.

 - This orchestra is for students who are learning their instruments for the first time.
 This orchestra typically consists of 1st and 2nd grade students.

 - Beginning Orchestra rehearses on Tuesdays from 3 pm – 3:30 pm

 - This orchestra is for students who have been playing for at least one full year, and is the largest orchestral group.